Hibiscus Plant Care

 Super Sandy Soil: If your soil is very sandy, you will probably have problems growing hibiscus in it.
 Very sandy soil does not absorb much water or hold fertilizer.
 Most of the water applied to sand flows down past plant roots, and the water that is absorbed evaporates quickly.
 If you have very sandy soil either grow your hibiscus in pots, or be prepared to water often and use timed-release fertilizers on the surface of the soil.
 You can also try amending the sandy soil with good compost and other organic ingredients so that it will hold more water and fertilizer.
-Check with your local Dept of Agriculture and the Master Gardeners group in your area for more advice.
+Check with your local Department of Agriculture and the Master Gardeners group in your area for more advice.

 Digging the Hole: The hole you dig for your hibiscus needs to be a few inches wider than the plant pot, on all sides, if your soil is good.
 If you are amending your soil, make the hole much wider than the size of the pot.
 If you live in a dry place where your hibiscus could get brushed with frost and where water retention is important, plant your hibiscus deeper into the ground, with the crown of the plant, where the roots meet the trunk, right at the surface.
 If you live in a soggy, warm place, dig a more shallow hole to keep the crown and the tops of the roots above the surface level of the ground around the hole.
 The more you break up and work the ground around the hole, the more easily your hibiscus will be able to grow longer, deeper roots.
 So take your time, and dig a $20 hole!